If you work in internal communications, you’re pretty much the beating heart of your organization. Seriously. We’re not just flattering you.

 Building and sticking to a concrete internal communication plan doesn’t just boost employee engagement, but also leads to a more productive and profitable organization.
 If your strategy is tailored specifically to your workforce, even better.

-Creating an internal communication plan
+How to create an internal communication plan

 There’s no ‘right’ way to develop an internal communications plan.
 But there are certain components and activities essential to a robust strategy.
 Below, we cover all the planning and must-knows you’ll need before writing an internal communication strategy.